 Most of us can remember our most amazing teachers.
 As well as those we’d rather forget.
-But how do you measure effective teaching?
+But how do you define effective teaching?
 This one question has baffled educators and policy-makers for years.

 You can usually tell an effective teacher just by watching them teach.
-But when it comes to evaluating teacher quality, “I know it when I see it” just isn’t good enough.
+But when it comes to understanding great teaching, “I know it when I see it” just isn’t good enough.

 Sadly, the impact of ineffective teaching can be just as powerful.

 With our students’ futures on the line, it’s critical that schools keep the best teachers in the classroom.
 Or develop them to positions of greater responsibility.
-And we need to identify and support teachers who are not effective.
+And we need to identify and support those teachers who are not helping their students learn.

 But more importantly, we need to help educators take ownership of their professional learning.
 For that to happen, teachers need to understand their own strengths and craft their own goals.